Thinking... about food

 But here are five of my favourites, in no particular order:

 If, and only if, you get tagged, write a post with links to 5 blogs that make you think.
-Link to
+Link to this post so that people can easily find the exact origin of the meme.

 Optional: Display the ‘Thinking Blogger Award’ with a link to the post that you wrote.